paleobot/pbot-dev/Field definitions/OTU fields.md

 # Operational Taxonomic Unit Entry Form

+### Data access groups*:
+* PBot: elementOf: [Group!]! @relation(name: "ELEMENT_OF", direction: OUT).
+Defines a relationship to another node.
+* dwc:  “groups” are sorta similar to datasetID http://rs.tdwg.org/dwc/terms/datasetID, or datasetName http://rs.tdwg.org/dwc/terms/datasetName
+* Info: Defines what project groups have access to view the record.
+Published OTUs should always be part of the ‘public’ access group.
+OTUs can belong to multiple groups.
+If an OTU is a part of a designated project group, that OTU will display in the taxon list for the project on the users workbench.
+Required.
+* Entry type: multi-select from the users project groups and the option Public
+* Considerations: can be public AND in another defined group

 ### Operational Taxonomic Unit (OTU) name*:
 * Entry type: free text.
 * Consideration: how to ensure we don’t have duplicate names?
 We need to provide guidance on when to make a new OTU vs add specimens (ie occurrences) to an existing OTU.
 [I can't decide to abbreviate to OTU here, or just to use "name"]